eclipse-birt/birt/engine/org.eclipse.birt.report.engine.fonts/README.md

 	- **location:** .../WEB-INF/platform/plugins/org.eclipse.birt.report.engine.fonts_*version*

 	- the configuration can be entered into the xml files

+* **BIRT engine configuration**

+	- With the usage of code the font configuration can be located independent from the original file location.
+	To use this option the path of the configuration file can be set with `engineConfig.setFontConfig(fontsConfigurationURL)`
+	Code example for configuration path "C:\conf\birt\font\fontsConfig.xml":

+	(1) setup a global system property at JVM start -Dbirt.font.config.xml=file:///C:/conf/birt/font

+	(2) code sequence to read the config file

+		fontsConfigurationURL = new URI(System.getProperty("birt.font.config.xml") + "/fontsConfig.xml").toURL();
+		engineConfig.setFontConfig(fontsConfigurationURL);

 ### Handling of fonts configuration files